Looking for a location for a photo session or for a setting for a video?

 Sometimes we need to focus on the entertainment value.
 Your audience will always be ready to see the actor facing the camera, but did they expect an image/scene from a strange angle?

-Now that is a hook towards the audience.
+Now that is a hook for the audience.
 Taking images or recordings from a bizarre angle may be what you need.

 Try to explore and ask your model, sound director, or anyone accompanying you to pose there.